-The content of email communication, match channels, discussions or any other correspondence with tournament officials are deemed strictly confidential.
-The publication of such material is prohibited without a written consent from ESL.
+The content of email communication, match channels, discussions or any other correspondence with tournament officials and administrators are deemed strictly confidential.
+The publication of such material is prohibited without a written consent from the ESL administration.

 2.13 Additional agreements